Highly Pathogenic Avian Influenza (HPAI) in North America

 • Contact a veterinarian immediately if any increase in sudden death or respiratory signs is seen in a flock.
 Veterinarians working with small holder or hobby flocks can submit samples under the province’s Small Flock Avian Influenza Program.

-Small flock owners should consider not attending shows or trading birds while the risk of Avian Influenza remains high.
+Small flock owners should consider not attending shows or trading birds when the risk of Avian Influenza is high.

 Case Statistics